ali-raza-166/embeders-semantic-analysis/Documentation/CommandLine.md

 If you don't provide certain options, the tool will use the following default values:

-    PDF Folder: "Datasets/PDFs"
+- PDF Folder: "Datasets/PDFs"

-    Input Directory: "Datasets/CSVs"
+- Input Directory: "Datasets/CSVs"

-    Output Directory: "Outputs/CSVs"
+- Output Directory: "Outputs/CSVs"

-    Dataset: "imdb_1000.csv"
+- Dataset: "imdb_1000.csv"

 ## Help

-To see the full list of commands and options, run:
+To see the full list of commands and options, you can either:

+**1. Run the Tool**

+- Open your terminal or command prompt, navigate to the project directory, and run the following command:
 ```
 dotnet run
 ```
+- This will display the help menu with a list of available commands and options.

+**2. Start the Program in Visual Studio**

+- Open the project in Visual Studio.

+- Set the project as the startup project (if it isn't already).

+- Press F5 or click the Start button to run the program.

+- The help menu will be displayed in the console window, showing the list of available commands and options.

 ## Important Notes

 For lists of words, you can either:

-        Provide a comma-separated list (e.g., "apple,banana,orange").
+- Provide a comma-separated list (e.g., "apple,banana,orange").

-        Provide a text file path containing the words (e.g., "words.txt").
+- Provide a text file path containing the words (e.g., "words.txt").

-    Enclose lists in quotation marks if they contain spaces or special characters.
+- Enclose lists in quotation marks if they contain spaces or special characters.
     Example: "Business and Finance, Information Technology, Legal and Environmental".

-    If a required argument is missing, the program will prompt you to enter it.
+- If a required argument is missing, the program will prompt you to enter it.

-    The program will automatically use default values for optional arguments if they are not provided.
+- The program will automatically use default values for optional arguments if they are not provided.

-    Ensure that the paths provided for files and directories are correct and accessible.
+- Ensure that the paths provided for files and directories are correct and accessible.

-    The output directory (default: "Outputs/CSVs") will be created automatically if it does not exist.
+- The output directory (default: "Outputs/CSVs") will be created automatically if it does not exist.
 Results will be saved in this directory as CSV files.